mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 * Moved TinyPilot's operations from my house to a real office
 * Worked with my inventory manager to document all of our processes in Notion.
-  * This worked surprisingly well
+  * Notion definitely has some warts and gotchas, but it's a big step up from Google Docs, which was where we previously documented our internal processes.
 *

 ### Lessons learned

-* When it comes to documentation, tell don't show
+* When it comes to new employee training, "tell, don't show."
+  * We trained our new employee almost entirely through written instructions rather than live discussions.
+  * We were all happy with how easily the ramp-up went, and it led to a smooth transition of responsibilities to the new employee.
+  * A new employee started in mid-May, and we're expecting the ramp up to be even easier because everything is already documented.
 * Do less work directly and free up sufficient time for management
-* TinyPilot needs more profits
+* TinyPilot needs a higher profit margin

 ### Goals for next month